Loose body in the knee joint

 - Osteoarthritis or Charcot's disease, but the secondary cause is direct or indirect trauma.

-- Fibrinous loose bodies in case of inflammatory conditions of knee.
+- Fibrinous loose bodies in case of inflammatory conditions of the knee.

 - Synovial chondromatosis (also called synovial osteochondromatosis) is rare; synovium grows abnormally and produces nodules made of cartilage.

 X-ray: A loose body is typically diagnosed with an x-ray.
 In most cases, the traumatic loose body has a bone chip with it or a big chunk of cartilage easily seen on an x-ray.

 MRI: The best way to see the location and character of a loose body is with an MRI.
 When the loose body is just cartilage or in the case of synovial chondromatosis, an MRI is the best non-radiation diagnostic tool to assess the whole knee joint.
 It is a useful preoperative tool to see the size, number, and location of the loose bodies.